 Getting there: It's across the Mississippi from Winona, Minn., and six miles north.

-Elmer's Auto & Toy Museum: It's open two or three weekends a month from May through October.
+Elmer's Auto & Toy Museum: The family opens it one to three weekends a month from May through October.

 © Beth Gauper